 3. The Potential for Good Pay

 Medical office administrators have the potential to earn good wages, especially considering the short training period.
 Across Canada, medical administrative assistants make $21.43 per hour, on average.
 But wages vary a bit by location.
-For example, the average hourly wage is $25.68 in Alberta.
-In contrast, a medical office administrator makes $22.00 an hour in Ontario (on average), and an MOA makes $23.00 per hour in BC (when taking on duties beyond those of a receptionist).1
+For example, the average hourly wage is $25.78 in Alberta.
+In contrast, a medical office administrator makes $25.83 an hour in the Yukon Territory (on average), and an MOA makes $24.99 per hour in Nunavut.1

 As your qualifications and responsibilities increase, so can your wages.
-For example, as a healthcare manager with a bachelor's in healthcare administration, you can make $104,541 a year, on average.2 For comparison's sake, medical administrative assistants make $44,574 a year, on average.1
+For example, healthcare managers earn a median salary of $74,725.2 For comparison's sake, medical administrative assistants make $44,574 a year, on average.1

 4. A Growing Number of Job Opportunities